thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Type: Data
 * Extension: .cam (if INSA structures are found)
 * Header: INSM
-* Purpose: Stores model data
+* Purpose: Stores model data without the texture or material data
 * Structure:
-	* 0x34 - Offset of INSA structure from Header
+	* See the next section for structure; they're both mostly the same

 ===================================================================
 * Tentative Name: Internal Node Structure Model
 * Type: Data
 * Extension: .mdl (if PTMD or alternative structures are found within)
 * Header: INSM
-* Purpose: Stores model data
+* Purpose: Stores model, texture and material data
 * Notes:
-	* Vertex Stride: 0x0c (first section); 0x14 (second section)
+	* Vertex Stride seems to vary a bit depending on where the model will be seen in game; ranges between 4 and 8 lines from what I've observed with some junk here and there that must be skipped on read
+	* Vertex Data Section ranges from where 0x3c starts to just before the location at 0x34
 * Structure:
+	* 0x10 - Address where padding starts before embedded section
+	* 0x18 - Address to unknown data structure
+	* 0x24 - Address where the math calculation tables start
+	* 0x28 - Start position of Unknown Data section - patterns of floats have been found here and at 0x2c but not sure what they're for yet
+	* 0x2c - Offset from 0x28 to get to the a Second Unknown Data Section
 	* 0x34 - Offset of PTMD or alternative structures from Header
-	* 0x28 - Start position of First Data section
-	* 0x2c - Offset from 0x28 to get to the Second Data Section
+	* 0x3c - Vertex Data Section Start Address (where model quads are found)

 ===================================================================
 * Tentative Name: Internal Node Structure Animation
 * Type: Data
 * Extension: .anm
 * Header: INSA
-* Purpose: Stores animation data
+* Purpose: Stores animation and armateur data
 * Notes:
 	* Can be embedded inside of an INSM container
 	* 24-byte name string found at Offset -0x18 from start when embedded
 * Structure:
 	* 0x1c - Offset from Header / Size of file
+	* 0x18 - End of data address before padding
+	* 0x2c - Address to a table of addresses to other tables and locations in memory; may be related to rigging or bones but not completely sure yet
+	* 0x28 - (2-bytes) Address to Unknown Data Section
+	* 0x1d8 - Unknown Data starts here

 ==================================================================
 * Tentative Name: Extensible Text Container